 A good rule of thumb is to have at least one break an hour and a half.
 Every 90 minutes, take a 15-minute break.
 For some people, this is too long – so they might work for 45 minutes and take a five to 10-minute break.
 It depends on your own individual preferences.

 As the day goes by, several things happen in the brain.
 It actually gets more tiring and we deplete neurotransmitters that are necessary for us to focus, have willpower and do productive work.
 So you need to reduce the working times and increase the frequency of your breaks.

 Plus, in your break, things like physical exercise or socialising (even just talking to people on the phone or online) help the brain to replenish quicker than if you are watching the news or browsing social media.

 What should you do when faced with a large piece of work you have no motivation to tackle?

-Don’t even started until you see a point in doing it, because it’s going to be really unpleasant.
-If you if you stimulate pain centres related to that task, A) your performance will be worse, B) you won’t enjoy it, and C) it would take much, much longer for you to get it done.
+Don’t even start until you see a point in doing it, because it's going to be really unpleasant.
+If you stimulate pain centres related to that task, A) your performance will be worse, B) you won’t enjoy it, and C) it would take much longer for you to get it done.

-So, write down a list of at least 20 benefits of doing the task (although, I like to suggest people writing about 50 benefits!).
+So, write down a list of at least 20 benefits of doing the task (although, I like to suggest people write about 50 benefits!).